MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrating-from-ad-rms-to-azure-rights-management.md

 ## Steps for migrating AD RMS to Azure RMS

-The 9 migration steps can be divided into 4 phases that can be done at different times, and by different administrators:
+The 9 migration steps can be divided into 4 phases that can be done at different times, and by different administrators.

 [**PHASE 1: SERVER-SIDE CONFIGURATION FOR AD RMS**](migrating-from-ad-rms-to-azure-rights-management-phase1.md)